Sweet and tender Instant Pot orange chicken covered in a juicy sauce. Made with less than 10 ingredients and done in 30 minutes!

 Asian Orange Chicken

-This isn’t a deep fried coated orange chicken recipe like you would find at Panda Express.
-Although we do love this copycat Panda Express kung pao chicken!
-It is sweet glazed chicken and a little bit healthier than the fried version.
-It does still have a little sugar in the sauce, but you can easily substitute for honey if you’d prefer.
+This isn’t a deep fried coated orange chicken recipe like you would find at Panda Express or even in my stove top PF Chang’s orange chicken.
+Although, we do love this copycat Panda Express kung pao chicken!
+It is a sweet glazed chicken and lighter than the fried version.

 How to Make Orange Chicken in the Instant Pot